programminghistorian/ph-submissions/lessons/json-and-jq.md

 [jq play] cannot handle very large JSON files, but it is a great sandbox for learning the query language for jq.
 (At the end of this lesson, we will download and install the command-line version of jq, which you may use to speedily parse much larger JSON files.)

-{% include figure.html src="../images/json-and-jq/jqplay-screenshot.png" caption="The [jq play] website, with example input, filter, and JSON results." %}
+{% include figure.html src="../images/json-and-jq/jqplay-screenshot.png" caption="The [jq play] website, with input JSON, filter, and results." %}

 We will type all queries into the "Filter" box in the upper-left corner of [jq play].
 The results will display on the right-hand side.